AdaCore/training_material/courses/rust_essentials/160_lifetimes/99-summary.rst

   * Lifetimes are still present even when not written

-  * The compiler applies fixed rules (not guesswork)
+  * Compiler applies fixed rules (not guesswork)

-  * Explicit lifetimes are needed when relationships are ambiguous
+  * Explicit lifetimes needed when relationships are ambiguous

 * **Data Structures**

   * Structs storing references require lifetimes

-  * Lifetimes in structs follow the same rules as functions
+  * Lifetimes in structs follow same rules as functions

   * Owning data is often simpler than borrowing